amrdraz/cat-server/readme.md

 # Cat API - 3yourmind task

-An server that forwards 5 random cat iamges from a cat API service and caches the API using a changable cache interface and API service.
+A server that forwards 5 random cat images from a cat API service and caches the API using a changable cache interface and API service.

 ### Getting Started